Ana-teston/Ana-Teston/README.md

-# 💫 Full Stack Developer
+# 💫 Full Stack Developer 💫
 React | Ruby on Rails

-Full Stack Developer with a background in team management.
-I recently graduated from Le Wagon, an intensive web development program, where I completed a group project focused on building a website for anime enthusiasts.
-With a client-centric mindset and a passion for innovative ideas, I am eager to contribute to a dynamic team.
+Full Stack Developer and Agile Alchemist, on a mission to sprinkle magic into web development.
+With a penchant for experimentation and a love for fresh approaches, I’m constantly seeking new heights in the digital realm.
+Recently graduated from Le Wagon, an intensive web development bootcamp program, I’ve mastered the art of developing workflow processes, maintaining quality standards, and unleashing innovation.
+A quick learner, reliable teammate, and an enthusiastic advocate for fostering positive vibes, I’m more than ready to dive into dynamic projects and fuel the success of web application development.

 JavaScript | TypeScript | Ruby | Node.js | React | Ruby on Rails | React Native | Expo | PostgreSQL | MongoDB | Git | GitHub | CI/CD | AWS | Docker | Rest API | RCP | TDD | Redux | JWT Authentication | Magic Link | Styled Components | GraphQL | Jest | Spec | HTML | CSS | SCSS | Figma | Jira | Trello